 Our unaudited condensed consolidated financial statements as of and for the three and six months ended June 30, 2021 are not yet available.
 The following preliminary unaudited consolidated financial information regarding our performance and financial condition as of and for the three and six months ended June 30, 2021 is based solely on management's estimates reflecting preliminary financial information, and remains subject to additional procedures and our consideration of subsequent events, particularly as they relate to material estimates and assumptions used in preparing management's estimates, which we expect to complete following this offering.
 These additional procedures could result in material changes to the preliminary financial information set forth below, including as a result of our consideration of subsequent events, particularly as it relates to material estimates and assumptions used in preparing management's estimates for the three and six months ended June 30, 2021.
 Our unaudited condensed consolidated financial statements as of and for the three and six months ended June 30, 2021 may differ materially from our estimates and interim balances indicated below.
-The following consolidated financial data as of and for the year ended December 31, 2020 is derived from our audited consolidated financial statements, which are included elsewhere in this prospectus.
+The following consolidated financial statements, which are included elsewhere in this prospectus.